claytonkb/sbc/README.md

 This file introduces the inputs and outputs for the SBC circuits we will build.
 It introduces the VAR element which can be used to drive an 8-bit value.
 To increase the output value of the VAR element, click the upper button.
 To decrease it, click the lower button.

 It introduces the DISPH element which can drive two 7-segment displays showing an 8-bit hex value.

 It introduces the DISP11 element which can drive 7-segment displays and an LED-matrix showing the Representation III value (which ranges from -1 to 1) of an 8-bit counter input.

-It introduces the DISP01 element which is just like the DISP11 element except that it ranges from 0 to 1.
+It introduces the DISP01 element which is just like the DISP11 element except that it is based on Representation I which ranges from 0 to 1.

 It introduces the GRAPH element which can visually track the level of an 8-bit value over time.

 Note that the graphical elements only have 16 LEDs so they are only using the upper hex digit of the 8-bit value and throwing away the lower hex digits.
 Practically, this means you will click VAR four times in one direction before you see a visual change on the LEDs.

 The next circuit will introduce a few basic elements that are used in a stochastic bitstream circuit.
 Stay tuned...